shivam17t/Price-Prediction-using-Linear-Regression/README.md

 # How To USE THIS
 # Create an Instance of class Linear_Reg
 # Then call the Function Train_model with train set as parameter to Train the model
-# After that call the Predict Function the medical Prices
+# After that call the Predict Function to predict the medical Prices